 HEARTWOOD MINISTRIES show details Heartwood Ministries is a mission of the Rappahannock River District of the UMC and includes the Food Program, which provides meals to children and families in Stafford and Fauquier Counties who are suffering from food insecurity.
 In conjunction with Heartwood Ministries, St Matthias receives donations of food and also purchases food for two-day bags, which are given to children during the summer food program (June-August) and during winter (December) and spring (March or April) breaks during the school year.
 The church also provides servants to serve at the food distribution sites and to help deliver the food to Stafford County Schools.
 Money is budgeted in the mission budget to cover the cost of food for this program.
 For further information, contact Tammi Ellis.
 (ONGOING)

 INTERFAITH COMMUNITY COUNCIL show details Fredericksburg Interfaith Community Council is a consortium of 30 local religious and benevolent groups that attend to various needs of the local community.
 St Matthias provides financial support to this group annually.
 The dollar amount is set by the Council.
 (ANNUALLY) School Dressing Days: In August, before the schools in the area begin, the Fredericksburg Interfaith Community Council sponsors School Dressing Days.
 The program has been in existence for many years and has become increasingly popular for less fortunate families with school-age children.
 Our church donates new clothing items, school supplies, money, and servants on days needed to sort clothing and school items and to escort families around to “shop” for clothing.
-Our contact is Mary Lou Pitzer.
 (ANNUALLY)

 LOVE AND LAUNDRY show details St Matthias UMC has partnered with a local laundromat, the Laundry Basket, to provide free washing and drying on a once-a-month basis.
-On the third Friday of each month, from 1-5 pm, we pay for the laundry for each patron or family who comes to the Laundry Basket.
+On a selected Friday of each month, from 1-5 pm, we provide quarters to help pay for the laundry for each patron or family who comes to the Laundry Basket.
 We talk with the patrons, pray with them when appropriate, and share with them the message of God’s love and caring.
 We distribute information about our church and its upcoming events, give little goodie bags to the children who come in with their families, and offer assistance in any way we can.
 The generosity of the St Matthias church members, who donate their quarters to us, has made it possible for us to help an average of 15 patrons/families, at a cost of about $150.00 each month!
 We are always looking for helpers with this mutually-blessing ministry!
 Contact Mary Ella Fuquay if you are

 interested in helping.
 (MONTHLY)